GIA color scale showing diamonds from D to Z. What happens to colors outside the scale?

 Personally, I would recommend fancy color lab grown diamonds instead as they tend to be better quality and at better price points.
 Here are a couple of beautiful lab grown stones from Brilliant Earth.

 Compared to their natural counterparts, these diamonds are much more affordable!
 If you love colored diamonds and don’t have the budget for them, you may want to consider a lab created diamond instead.

 While D colored diamonds are largely sought after by consumers and investors, there are people who may prefer diamonds with lower color grades as they look warmer and generate a different kind of feel.

 At the end of the day, the choice of color should always be one that you will enjoy looking at.

 A brown diamond that looks unappealing to another person might be love at first sight for you.
 As the saying goes, one man’s meat is another man’s poison.
 Your personal preference is what matters and not what someone else thinks or says.

-To wrap things up, it’s important you purchase a diamond you want for its visual appeal and not just for the grade specified on a piece of paper.
+To wrap things up, it’s important that you purchase a diamond for a visual appeal that you like and not just for the grade specified on a piece of paper.
 This is especially true when it comes to fancy colored diamonds.

 No two diamonds with the same color grading will look exactly alike.
 The best way to shop is to look around at the available options (via videos or in person) and discover your own preferences.